Kenichi Ogata (voice actor)

 Kenichi Ogata (緒方 賢一, Ogata Ken'ichi) is a Japanese actor and voice actor from Fukuoka Prefecture.

-Some of his most notable projects have been Ranma ½ as Genma Saotome, Mahōjin Guru Guru as Kita Kita Oyaji, Detective Conan as Professor Hiroshi Agasa, Atashin'chi as Father, Inuyasha as Myōga, Kirby: Right Back at Ya! as King Dedede, and the Ganbare Goemon series as Ebisumaru, Boxy & Boat Captain in the You're Under Arrest manga, television and film, respectively.
+Some of his most notable projects have been Ranma ½ as Genma Saotome, Mahōjin Guru Guru as Kita Kita Oyaji, Detective Conan as Professor Hiroshi Agasa, Atashin'chi as Father, Inuyasha as Myōga, Kirby of the Stars as King Dedede, and the Ganbare Goemon series as Ebisumaru, Boxy & Boat Captain in the You're Under Arrest manga, television and film, respectively.
 The work in which he voiced the most characters was in the Super Robot Wars series.
 He used to work at Aoni Production and now is working at Umikaze.

 Biography

 Kenichi Ogata was born on March 29, 1942.
 After graduating junior high school, Ogata studied cooking, and then went to high school, where he aimed to be a comedy performer, and worked for some theatrical companies.
-His voice acting debut was in Mazinger Z, and has been voice acting since.
+His voice acting debut was in Mazinger Z, and he has been voice acting ever since.

-He is known for his unique soft voice, but also for his astringent and villain roles, and has an established reputation for his role in Tensai Bakabon.
+He is known for his unique soft voice, but also for his astringent and villain roles, having an established reputation for his role in Tensai Bakabon.